1. Booking & Deposit

 Children on coaches: coach companies are unable to provide child seats or booster seats.
 Should you wish your child to travel with one of these we advise you to bring your own although please bear in mind there is no guarantee it will fit on the coach as most have lap belts.
 Infants under 2 years old are not allocated a seat on our coaches.

 Private Transfers: Private transfers are also available should you and your group would prefer to travel to resort with a little more style and comfort.
 Prices start from just £80 pp one way (based on at least 8 sharing).

 17. Passports, visas and medical cover

 All travellers to France including children and babies who are citizens of Great Britain or Northern Ireland will require valid visitor or full 10 year passport and your E111 Medical card.
 Visas are not required except for non GB or NI travellers whereupon application to the French Embassy is the client’s responsibility where applicable

 18. Discounted holidays

 All other discounts do not apply when a full price holiday is sold at a discounted price.
-Discounted holidays are made due to varying commercial reasons and are at the absolute discretion of Alpine Action.
+Discounts to holidays are made due to varying commercial reasons and are at the absolute discretion of Alpine Action.
 Discounts are not retrospective and cannot apply to holidays already booked.
 We reserve the right to sell holidays at a discount price and you may therefore share accommodation with guests who have paid a lower price than yourself.
 You will not be entitled to any refund or difference in cost in any circumstances in the event that a holiday you purchase is subsequently discounted within the same season or at short notice.
 Late bookers paying discounted prices are likely to occupy the least attractive rooms and will have limited choice of travel options.

 19. Ski Club of Great Britain discount 5%